oyamoh-brian/kalimani-telegram-bot/README.md

 - Configure path to sqlite database file in the `config.ini` file.
 A sample database has been provided _(localization.db)_ to get you started
 - Install the requirements with `pip install -r requirements.txt`
 - Your bot should be up and running
+- The webhook should be hosted on a server with SSL certificate